B61 nuclear bomb: B61 Mod 13

-The NNSA Stockpile Stewardship and Management Plan anticipates Phase 1 development for the B61 Mod 13 Life Extension Program (LEP) beginning in 2037 with first production of the weapon in 2050.
+Initially, the NNSA Stockpile Stewardship and Management Plan anticipated Phase 1 development for the B61 Mod 13 Life Extension Program (LEP) beginning in 2037 with first production of the weapon in 2050, but in 2023 plans were announced to produce a new gravity bomb similar to that of the B61-12, but having a high yield similar to that of the B61-7, named the B61 Mod 13.
+This discards plans for the Mod 13 to be a future Mod 12 LEP.
+It is planned that for each B61-13 produced, one fewer B61-12 is to be produced, therefore not increasing the planned number of new B61 bombs; defense officials indicated only "a few dozen" B61-13s may be produced.
+The new bomb will be carried by the B-21 Raider, but it is not planned to be deployed on the F-35.

+The Federation of American Scientists have accused the weapon of being a "political bomb", introduced to finally retire the B83-1 nuclear bomb, whose retirement has been blocked by hardliners.

+The first B61-13 was completed in May 2025.

 W61 Earth Penetrator Warhead

 A W61 Earth Penetrator Warhead (EPW) with a yield of 340 ktTNT was developed for the AGM-129 Advanced Cruise Missile and the MGM-134 Midgetman small ICBM.
 The weapon entered Phase 1 initial development in January 1985 and phase 4 production engineering in September 1992 before being cancelled in December of that year.

 In the Advanced Cruise Missile role, the weapon was to replace aging B53 bombs, but after the W61 cancellation the role was filled by the B61-11 bomb.

 Pits

 A declassified technical report on the automation of pit handling at Pantex indicates that the B61-2 and B61-5 share a common pit design, as do the B61-3, B61-10 and W85.
 The B61-0 and B61-4 do not share a pit with any other weapon.
 As the B61-7 was a retrofit of the B61-1 and the B61-11 was a retrofit of the B61-7, they presumably share a common pit.